Multivariate Normal Approximation by Stein's Method: The Concentration Inequality Approach

-Comparing our result with those assuming finite third moments and using other methods in the literature, only the result of \cite{Be03} gives a bound depending on $k^{1/4}$, which is better than $k^{1/2}$.
-But his result is for i.i.d. random vectors.
-Other results for i.i.d. random vectors, for example, by \cite{Na76}, \cite{Se80} and \cite{Sa81} depend on $k$.
+Our concentration inequality approach provides a new way of dealing with dependent random vectors, for example, those under local dependence, for which the induction approach is not likely to be applicable.
+In Section 4, we prove two multivariate normal approximation theorems for sums of locally dependent random vectors assuming finite fourth and third moments and giving error bounds typically of order $O_k(1/\sqrt{n})$ and $O_k(\log n/\sqrt{n})$ respectively.
+We apply them to problems with graph dependence structure and the joint distribution of sums of partial products in a sequence of independent and identically distributed random variables.

-This paper is organized as follows.
+The paper is organized as follows.
 In section 2, we develop techniques for the concentration inequality approach in the multivariate setting.
-In section 3, we use the concentration inequality approach to prove a multivariate normal approximation theorem for sums of independent random vectors.
-In section 4, we prove the technical lemmas in Section 2.
+In sections 3 and 4, we use the concentration inequality approach to obtain multivariate normal approximation theorems for sums of independent and locally dependent random vectors.
+In Section 5, we prove the results for local dependence.
+In section 6, we prove the technical lemmas in Section 2.